PadmajaVB/listen-attend-and-walk/MultiLevelAlignerBasedModel/Readme.md

 ## Instructions

-For training the model, two strategies are followed:
+For training the model, **two strategies** are followed:

-1) Training the model on two maps and testing explicitly on the third map.
+### Strategy 1: Training the model on two maps and testing explicitly on the third map.

 -- for training, "grid" and "jelly" maps(virtual environments) are used